In This Article

 - The severity of the tooth problem

 The first thing you and your doctor should consider is how serious the dental issue is.
 For instance, minor dental damage requires dental fillings, while major one will need a crown.

 The budget may also determine the treatment one is going to get.
 In case you are working on a budget dental fillings may be the right treatment because is less expensive.
-However, if your dental issue is complicated, and you are looking for something long lasting, then dental crown will be highly recommended option even though it is a bit expensive.
+However, if your dental issue is complicated, and you are looking for something long-lasting, then a dental crown will be a highly recommended option even though it is a bit expensive.

 - Desired results

 What is your preference?
 If your dental appearance is a key concern, you will have to go for a treatment that matches the shade or color of your teeth.
 For instance, when it comes to dental crowns the dentist can help design the kind of crown that looks natural or matches with the existing teeth.

 - The amount of tooth structure left

 Dental crowns are also referred to as dental caps and are used in the restoration of a severely damaged tooth in cases such as a broken tooth or serious tooth decay.
 A crown is produced usually with ceramic or porcelain, and it is customized to be a perfect fit on the affected tooth.
 Dental crown installations can restore full tooth functionality and appearance and also serve as protection for the teeth.
 They can also be used to provide support for large fillings and weak teeth.